celaris-apps/celaris-cli/README.md

 ## Introduction

-Celaris CLI is a command-line interface tool designed to streamline the setup and development process of Celaris projects by automating tasks like project initialization, repository cloning, and dependency management.
+Celaris CLI is a command-line interface tool designed to streamline the development process of Celaris projects .

 ## Prerequisites